jan-kasi/school-notes/notes/02 The Philosophy of Free Will.md

 ## Does Freedom exist and what is it like?

 Nonscientific method:
+- causation is perhaps an observed thing/scientific study, yet it cannot be directly observed (Hume).
+Nonetheless, nonscientific method addressing causation begs some question, e.g. of incompatibalism/compatibalism, of existence of causation, etc.
+- scientific method and nonscientific methods both beg the question of themselves being suited to study freedom and causation, seeing as one presupposes it and the other assumes what it is.

 - Begs the question of incompatibalism.
-  - Even if decisions are causally determined by events in our brains then that doesn’t mean there is no power of freedom (compatibalism v incompatibalism).
+  - Even if decisions are causally determined by events in our brains then that doesn't mean there is no power of freedom (compatibalism v incompatibalism).

 How do we find if compatibalism or incompatibalism is true?